 c) protect ourselves against harm to our rights and property interests;

 e) prepare high-level anonymised statistical reports which would contain details such as, for example, the percentage of people paying their energy supply by direct debit or the percentage of people changing energy supplier.
 We compile these reports from information about you and others.
-The information in these reports is never personal and you will never be identifiable from them.
+As the information in these reports is anonymised you never be identifiable from them.
 We may share these statistical and anonymised reports with third parties including non-Allium Lending Group companies;

 f) prevent and detect fraud, money laundering and other crime (such as identity theft);